PgBiel/pgbiel.github.io/README.md

 https://github.com/PgBiel

-For more information on sponsorships, you can check out this page:
+For more information on sponsorships, please check out this page:

 https://github.com/sponsors/PgBiel